College of Nursing

 M.S.N.: The program requirements vary by concentration and by the dual-degree programs; however, all concentrations are four to five semesters (two full-time academic years) and typically require between 33-56 semester credit hours and 500-700 clinical hours.
 In most of the curriculum designs, 12-24 semester credits of courses are related to the area of clinical concentration, 9 semester credit hours to advanced nursing practice courses, and 12 credits to core courses related to theory development, research, ethics and culture, and health policy.
-All concentrations are four to five semesters (two full-time academic years) except for the dual-degree programs (see dual-degree programs).
-Part-time students typically take three to four years of study to complete their program; the university mandates a six year time limit in obtaining a master’s degree.
+The university mandates a six year time limit in obtaining a master’s degree.
 Under selected circumstances and upon the consent of the advisor, petitions for extensions of an additional one year to completion may be submitted to the Program Director.
 A minimum 3.0 GPA is required for graduation.

 Grade Point Requirement

 Only work of high quality is approved for graduate credit.
 Graduate students are expected to maintain a 3.000 average GPA in all work attempted at Kent State.
 A student who fails to maintain a 3.000 average is subject to dismissal.
 In addition, in order to qualify for graduation, a 3.000 average must be maintained for all graduate coursework.
 Grades below “C” (2.000) are not counted toward completion of requirements for any advanced degree, but are counted in evaluating a student’s grade point average.
 Only graduate course credits count toward a graduate degree.